ABOUT

 MEMBERS

 Yorgos Karras is a curator and researcher.
 He holds a Master in Art History and Archaeology from the VUB where he researched art as a tool for social and political change.
-He focused on anti-authoritarian artistic movements of the late 1960s and the use of photography, film and performance as a way to escape hegemonies and create new realities.
+He focused on anti-authoritarian, avant-garde artistic movements of the late 1960s and their use of photography, film and performance as a way to escape hegemonies and create new realities.
 He then pursued a PhD project at the intersection between contemporary art, AI surveillance studies, activism and queer theory.
+He has gained experience through argos centre for audiovisual art, Privacy Salon, VUB and the Brussels Museum of Mill and Food.

 Suzanne Cleerdin (aka Mandy Pixel) is a Brussels-based DJ and audiovisual artist, weaving together sound, visuals and text to create experiences that defy conventional boundaries.
-With a background spanning studies in Sociology, Media Arts, and ongoing pursuits in Fine Arts (at KASK, Ghent), Suzanne’s creative work and curation delves into themes of memory and its intersections with violence, while always seen through a queer lens, exploring narratives that challenge conventional norms and perceptions.
+With a background spanning studies in Sociology, Media Arts, and Fine Arts (at KASK, Ghent), Suzanne’s creative work and curation delves into themes of memory and its intersections with violence, while always seen through a queer lens, exploring narratives that challenge conventional norms and perceptions.
 It leads to sets, events and work where sonic landscapes intertwine with visual narratives, traversing known and disruptive territories.

 Noah Heylen is a Brussels-based artist-researcher specializing in digital infrastructure, new media art and military technology.
-He is currently working as a Project Manager for Gluon - platform for art, science and technology, besides finishing up a Master’s in Fine Arts (KASK, Ghent) and studying Remote Sensing.
+He holds a Master in Fine Arts from KASK, Ghent and studies Remote Sensing.
+His master project focused on the use of throwaway vape batteries within small drones for military use.
+He worked as Project Manager for Gluon - platform for art, science and technology.
 Throughout his writings, audiovisual installations and sculptures, Noah analyzes hype culture and military aesthetics.
-At the moment, he is working on his master project on the use of throwaway vape batteries within small drones for military use.

 Antoine Simeão Schalk is a Swiss-Brazilian curator based in Geneva and Berlin, working within the intersection of visual and sonic practices.
 A Master graduate in Fine Arts from the Geneva University of the Arts HEAD-Genève, he has been interested in the materialization of theory through bodily practices.
 Antoine has worked as performance curator for FdS – Festival artistique des affects, des genres et des sexualités in Lausanne, a platform to discuss body politics and shifting identities.
 Bodies as possible sites for political imagination have constituted one of his axis of research, whether in exhibition or in performing art spaces.